 In that spirit, I recently read German critic Günther Anders’s “The World as Phantom and as Matrix,” which appeared in Dissent in 1956.
 This passage jumped out at me as characteristic of the tenor of the whole:

 The gist is that TV isolates and depersonalizes people under the guise of freely chosen “fun” in the privacy of one’s own home.
-This turns the home not only into a site of consumption but of production: Anders, a student of Heidegger and onetime spouse of Hannah Arendt, contends that media consumption is a form of self-production, by which the consumer turns themselves into “a mass man,” who is “proud of being a nobody.”
+This turns the home not only into a site of consumption but of production, as Anders contends that media consumption is a form of self-production, by which the consumer turns themselves into “a mass man,” who is “proud of being a nobody.”
 Anders describes families transformed into passive audiences of mass media spectacle, each seeking their own private escape through the screen: “The home tends to become a container, its function to be reduced to containing a video screen for the outside world.”

 Of course, I immediately want to update this to describe today’s primary screens.
 One might then interpret phones, the ultimate private escape screens, as the new household: We live in and through our phones in a permanent condition of escape.
 (And we phone owners are, in turn, owned by the owners of the phone-owners, the tech and telecom industries.)

 It’s not clear from what vantage point one can see the world for real in its un-philistinized state, in all its unmediated glory and purity, but it is definitely not coming from inside the house.
-But then as now, there appears to be a pervasive sense that we once had ready access to unmediated reality, or rather that we were perfectly happy with our severely restricted sense of the scope of reality, which was so limited it could be experienced as unmediated.
+But then as now, there appears to be a pervasive sense that we once had ready access to unmediated reality — or rather that we were perfectly happy with what was in fact our severely restricted sense of the scope of reality, which was so limited it could be experienced as unmediated.
 New media threatens us with possibilities and perspectives we are not ready to assimilate; it is much easier to label them unreal, philistine, false, inauthentic, strategic, fake news, etc.

-What is striking about Anders’s point is that he sees the trouble residing not in the unfamiliar being presented to us in all its unfamiliarity.
-Instead, the problem is that the alien is made to seem familiar and easy to assimilate.
-This ur-cosmopolitanism of mediation cuts right to the value system by which life had been ordered before the rise of any specific insurgent media form — the way locked-down already existing media allowed certain things to be excluded, made invisible, or held to be impossible.
+What is striking about Anders’s point is that he doesn’t see the issue as a matter of the unfamiliar being presented to us in all its unfamiliarity.
+Instead, he treats the situation as one in which the alien is made to seem familiar and easy to assimilate.
+No matter what specific insurgent media form you are talking about, how it mediates things will always appear as a form of cosmopolitanism, cutting right to the core of the value system by which life had been ordered before that media’s rise.
+Already existing media have generally achieved a locked-down condition in which certain things are “naturally” excluded, made invisible, or held to be impossible.
 That is why new media are philistine.

 So Anders presumes that we want to escape from communication.
 But the spatial metaphors here can be misleading.
 “Escape” from communication doesn’t entail finding a separate space or isolating oneself physically.
 Instead it is an attitude of transcendence, situating oneself among others as an audience.
 We embed ourselves in media so that other voices can seem to speak for us, and we can remain audiences at all times.